Arete of Cyrene: Life and teachings

 Arete learned philosophy from her father, Aristippus, who had himself learned philosophy from Socrates.
-Arete, in turn, taught philosophy to her son - Aristippus the Younger - and her son was nicknamed "Mother-taught" (μητροδίδακτος).
+Arete, in turn, taught philosophy to her son – Aristippus the Younger – who was nicknamed "Mother-taught" (μητροδίδακτος).

 Arete reportedly took over the leadership of the School of Cyrene upon her father's death.
 She is mentioned by Diogenes Laërtius, Strabo, Aelius, Clement of Alexandria, Theodoret of Cyrus, Aristocles and in the Suda.
 Diogenes records that among her pupils were Theodorus the Atheist and Anniceris.
 While no credible historic source has survived on Arete's teachings, the tenets of the School of Cyrene which her father founded are known.
 It was one of the first to advance a systematic view on the role of pleasure and pain in human life.
 The Cyrenaics argued that discipline, knowledge, and virtuous actions are more likely to result in pleasure.
 Whereas negative emotions, such as anger and fear, multiplied pain.
 Towards the end of Plato's Protagoras it is reasoned that the "salvation of our life" depends upon applying to pleasures and pains a "science of measurement".
 The School of Cyrene provided one of the first approaches to hedonism, which surfaced again in 18th and 19th century Europe and was advanced by thinkers such as Jeremy Bentham.